perrybutler/rapid-server/README.md

 *Is it production-ready?*
 Not yet, I'm looking for beta testers and feedback.
 Currently this server has never been used in the wild and the current version contain no security measures whatsoever.
 When the software hits version 1.0 it should be production-ready.

+*Why is it coded in VB.NET?
+Nobody cares about VB.*
+Aside from being one of the most robust RAD languages out there, I enjoy coding in VB.NET and that's about all there is to it.
+The end result is a very "plain English" code base which makes the architecture extremely easy to understand, which should also mean that it's easy to port to your favorite language.
+Ask yourself this: if VB is so bad then why does the server perform so well?
+My only gripe about VB.NET happens to be that it's not a cross-platform language.
+I can read/write many languages, but that's not the point here.
+Maybe one day I'll port the code to Javascript or Dart, but until then...

 Roadmap
 -------
 Future milestones include: